AKJilani/AKJilani/README.md

 # 👋 Hi, Welcome to my profile
-I am Passionate about transforming data into meaningful insights and creating robust web solutions.
+I am passionate about transforming data into meaningful insights and creating robust web solutions.
 With a strong background in database management, data analysis, and web technologies, I bridge the gap between technical complexity and practical innovation.
 - 💻 Expert in SQL databases, data visualization, and web development
 - 📊 Proficient in full-stack development with Python ecosystem using Flask, Django, Jinja2
 - 🔍 Specialized in data analytics and business intelligence solutions